A signal is a time-varying quantity that has values at all points in time. You can specify a wide range of signal attributes, including:

 determine whether a signal name is a legal MATLAB identifier.

 Displaying signal attributes in the model diagram can make the model easier to read.
-For example, in the Simulink Editor, use the Display > Signals & Ports menu to include in the model layout information about signal attributes, such as:
+For example, in the Simulink Editor, on the Debug tab, use the Information Overlays menu to include in the model layout information about signal attributes, such as:

 Port data types

 You can also highlight a signal and its source or destination blocks.
 For details, see Highlight Signal Sources and Destinations.